 An Eclipse form needs to be completed.
 Every effort must be made to find the key or retrieve it from off duty staff.
 Should access to the medicine cupboard be required before the keys are retrieved the duty manager must be informed and a duplicate key may be obtained.
-A second set of keys may be available in either Pharmacy or in the key safe in the IDTS/Primary Care manager's office.
+A second set of keys may be available in Pharmacy.
 The keys must be clearly identified and easily accessible to the duty manager/pharmacist.
 Where the cupboard keys are not found a new lock must be fitted to the cupboard.
 If there is no duplicate key, security will arrange for the cupboard to be broken open and a new lock fitted.
 The pharmacy department must also be notified when it is next open.